SiFive: Business development

 In June 2021, SiFive launched a new processor family with two core designs: P270, a Linux-capable CPU; and P550, the highest-performing RISC-V CPU.
 At the same time, Intel's Foundry Service adopted P550 for use in its Horse Creek platform, a RISC-V development platform built on Intel's newest 7 nm process node, Intel 4.
 The announcement furthered speculation of a potential acquisition of SiFive by Intel, which reportedly offered to acquire SiFive for $2 billion.

-As part of SiFive's “relentless innovation” program, the company announced SiFive 21G2 update for the SiFive Essential family including 11% faster U74 cores.
+As part of SiFive's “relentless innovation” program, the company announced the SiFive 21G2 update for the SiFive Essential family, including 11% faster U74 cores.

 In March 2022, SiFive received $175 million in a Series F funding round led by Coatue Management, valuing the company at over $2.5 billion.
 This brought the total investment in SiFive to over $350 million.

+In March 2022, Alphawave IP Group plc acquired SiFive's OpenFive business unit for $210 million.
+As part of the transaction, Alphawave also licensed RISC-V processor intellectual property from SiFive.

 In October 2023, SiFive laid off approximately 20% (~140) of its 650 employees.
-SiFive reiterated their commitment to existing products and lines and stated that the company is "well funded for years in the future and continue to work".
+SiFive reiterated its commitment to existing products and lines and stated that the company is "well funded for years in the future and will continue to work".

+On April 9, 2026, SiFive announced it had raised $400 million in a Series G funding round led by Atreides Management, valuing the company at $3.65 billion.
+The financing, which included participation from NVIDIA and Apollo Global Management, was described by the company as its final private round before a potential initial public offering.